Medicare Boot Camp®—Utilization Review Version

 • CMS guidance on case-by-case admissions

-• The differences between post-discharge versus concurrent patient status reviews
+• The differences between post-discharge and concurrent patient status reviews

 • When self-denial is appropriate to take advantage of Part B payment for an inpatient case

-• How NCDs, LCDs, and coverage with evidence development (CED) affect coverage of cases that meet the 2-midnight benchmark
+• How national coverage determinations (NCD), local coverage determinations (LCD), and Coverage with Evidence Development (CED) affect coverage of cases that meet the 2-midnight benchmark

-• When ABNs and HINNs should be used for stays that don’t meet medical necessity requirements
+• When the Advance Beneficiary Notice (ABN) and the Hospital-Issued Notice of Non-Coverage (HINN) should be used for stays that don't meet medical necessity requirements

 This Boot Camp will help you to:

-• Determine the correct inpatient or outpatient status of a patient under Medicare FFS guidelines
+• Determine the correct inpatient or outpatient status of a patient under Medicare guidelines

-• Conduct compliant utilization review of Medicare patients
+• Conduct compliant reviews of a Medicare patient's status

 • Implement condition code 44 or self-denial processes correctly and compliantly